-The Board will annually adopt a school calendar that provides for 1,044 hours of pupil attendance (154.6 days).
-The calendar shall also include thirty-six make-up hours (5.3 days) for possible loss of attendance due to inclement weather.
+The Board will annually adopt a school calendar that provides for 1,044 hours of pupil attendance.
+The calendar shall also include thirty-six make-up hours for possible loss of attendance due to inclement weather.
 Hours, in excess of the state required minimum, may be recommended by the School Leader and approved by the Board.

-The length of the school day shall be 6 hours and 45 minutes (8:15 - 3:30pm).
+The length of the school day shall be 7.5 hours.

-The following language is recommended but not required:

-The School shall be required to make up the first 36 hours of school lost or canceled due to inclement weather and half the number of hours lost or canceled in excess of the 36 make-up hours if the make-up of the hours is necessary to ensure the students attend a minimum of 1,044 hours for the school year.
+The School shall be required to make up the first 36 hours of school lost or canceled due to inclement weather and half the number of hours lost or cancelled in excess of the 36 make-up hours if the make-up of the hours is necessary to ensure the students attend a minimum of 1,044 hours for the school year.

-The School is exempt from the requirement to make-up school lost or canceled due to inclement weather when the school has made up the required thirty-six hours (see above) and half the number of additional lost or canceled hours (with a cap of forty-eight hours), resulting in no more than sixty total make-up hours.
+The School is exempt from the requirement to make-up school lost or cancelled due to inclement weather when the school has made up the required thirty-six hours (see above) and half the number of additional lost or cancelled hours (with a cap of forty-eight hours), resulting in no more than sixty total make-up hours.

-The School shall be exempt from making up, up to 36 hours of school, lost or canceled to due to exceptional or emergency circumstances if the School has an alternative methods of instruction plan approved by the department of elementary and secondary education.
+The School shall be exempt from making up, up to 36 hours of school, lost or cancelled to due to exceptional or emergency circumstances if the School has an alternative method of instruction plan approved by the department of elementary and secondary education.

-Alternative Methods of Instruction Plan [recommended]
+Alternative Methods of Instruction Plan

 RESOLUTION